trivett/dev-environment-setup/README.md

 ###Dotfiles:
 * I make my modifications in a fork of the [thoughtbot dot](https://github.com/thoughtbot/dotfiles) in [this repo](https://github.com/trivett/dotfiles)
 * After that, I like to install [oh-my-zsh] for no reason other than the nice themes so I don't have to edit my bash or zsh profiles too much.
-For some reason I like to change the colors of things, idk
+For some reason I like to change the colors of my terminal and stuff when I'm procrastinating.

 ###Other Apps:
 * Dash